MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 # Use query parameters to customize PowerShell query outputs

-Microsoft Graph PowerShell SDK supports optional query parameters you can use to control the amount of data returned in an output.
-The support for the exact query parameters varies from one cmdlet to another, and depending on the profile, can differ between the v1.0 and beta endpoints.
+Microsoft Graph PowerShell SDK supports optional query parameters that you can use to control the amount of data returned in an output.
+Support for the exact query parameters varies from one cmdlet to another, and depending on the profile, can differ between the v1.0 and beta endpoints.

 ## OData system query options

-Microsoft PowerShell SDK cmdlets may support one or more of the following OData system query options.
-These query options are compatible with [OData V4.0 query language](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html#_Toc453752356) and are only supported in the GET operations.
+Microsoft PowerShell SDK cmdlets may support one or more of the following OData system query options, which are compatible with [OData V4.0 query language](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part2-url-conventions/odata-v4.0-errata03-os-part2-url-conventions-complete.html#_Toc453752356) and are only supported in the GET operations.

 >[!TIP]
->OData query options in the Microsoft Graph API use lower case names and specify the dollar ($) prefix while in Microsoft Graph PowerShell SDK, their names are Pascal-cased and prefixed with a hyphen (-).
-For example, `$count` and `$orderBy` are to Microsoft Graph API while `-Count` and `-OrderBy` respectively, are to Microsoft Graph PowerShell SDK.
+>OData query options in the Microsoft Graph API use lowercase names and specify the dollar ($) prefix while in Microsoft Graph PowerShell SDK, their names are Pascal-cased and prefixed with a hyphen (-).
+For example, `$count` and `$orderBy` are to Microsoft Graph API while `-Count` and `-OrderBy` (respectively) are to Microsoft Graph PowerShell SDK.

 |Name|Description|Example|
 |--------|----|-----|